Beim/wordsearch/README.md

 3. Start worker to match the words in invoice with the supplier names.
 For this step I provided **two implementations**
    1. solution1 - [matchSupplierNameInPage](https://github.com/Beim/wordsearch/blob/de8331f17c3596ac8ac0d058ab1c56762e3ee8a5/solution/search.go#L66) - use two pointer to scan the words in both supplier name and invoice file.
    2. solution2 - [matchSupplierNameInPageV2](https://github.com/Beim/wordsearch/blob/de8331f17c3596ac8ac0d058ab1c56762e3ee8a5/solution/search.go#L87) - use binary search to optimize the scan of words in invoice file.
+   2. solution3 - [FindSupplierNameV2](https://github.com/Beim/wordsearch/blob/f50b466b433d7b599ea36a68d01f39ebb8f5a7cc/solution/main.go#L105) - make use of index to filter the potential supplier names that has first word existing in invoice file.
 4. If one of the worker can find the supplier name, stop all other workers.
 5. Print out the supplier name.